An asymptotic distribution theory for Eulerian recurrences with applications: Applications I:

 Note specially that if $X_n$ (and $Y_n$) is defined by the coefficients of $P_n$ (and $Q_n$) as in \eqref{Xnk-general}, then $X_n+Y_n=n+m$.
-These operations sometimes offer additional computational simplicity.
+These operations sometimes provide additional computational efficiencies.
 In particular, we may assume in many cases that $P_0(v)=1$ and start the recurrence \eqref{Pnv-gen} from $n=1$.

-For an easier classification of the examples, we introduce further the following definition. \begin{defi}[Equivalence of distributions] Two random variables $X_n$ and $Y_n$ are said to be equivalent (or have the same distribution) if $X_n+dY_{n+m}=c$ for $n\ge n_0$ for some constants $c$ and $d\ne0$ and integers $m$ and $n_0$. \end{defi}
+For an easier classification of the examples, we introduce further the following definition. \begin{defi}[Equivalence of distributions] Two random variables $X_n$ and $Y_n$ are said to be equivalent (or have the same distribution) if $X_n+dY_{n+m}=c_n$ for $n\ge n_0$ for some constant $d\ne0$, integers $m$ and $n_0$ and a deterministic sequence $c_n$. \end{defi}

 Eulerian numbers are the source prototype of our framework \eqref{Pnv-gen}, and we saw in Introduction that they satisfy \eqref{Pnv-gen} with $\alpha(v)=\beta(v)=v$.
 Theorem~\ref{thm-clt} applies since $\alpha=\beta=\alpha'(1)=\beta'(1)=1$, and, by \eqref{mu-var}, $\mu=\frac12$ and $\sigma^2=\frac1{12}$.
 The literature abounds with diverse extensions and generalizations of Eulerian numbers.
-It turns out that exactly the same limiting $\mathscr{N}\lpa{\frac12 n, \frac1{12}{n}}$ behavior appears in a large number of variants, extensions, and generalizations of Eulerian numbers (by a direct application of Theorem~\ref{thm-clt}), which we explore below.
+It turns out that exactly the same limiting $\mathscr{N}\lpa{\frac12 n, \frac1{12}{n}}$ behavior appears in a large number of variants, extensions, and generalizations of Eulerian numbers (by a direct application of Theorem~\ref{thm-clt}), which we examine below.
 Furthermore, in almost all cases, the stronger result $\mathscr{N}\lpa{\frac12 n, \frac1{12}{n}; n^{-\frac12}}$ also follows from a direct use of Theorem~\ref{thm-saqp}.